Fahim0729/Excel_SuperStore-Sales-Dataset-analysis/README.md

 ## 📌 Introduction

-Built an **interactive Excel dashboard** to analyze two years (2019–2020) of SuperStore sales.
-The analysis covers **gender, age group, payment method, product sub-category**, and other dimensions, with **slicers** for dynamic filtering to explore the data interactively.
+Created an interactive Excel dashboard to analyze two years (2019–2020) of SuperStore sales.
+Key dimensions such as gender, age group, payment method, and product sub-category were examined using dynamic filter slicers, allowing users to interactively explore the data.

 ---